The-TTT-Syndicate/.github/profile/README.md

 ## Yo yo yo

 So here's the deal – one day I coded myself a [Task Time Tracker](https://github.com/The-TTT-Syndicate/task-time-tracker-fsharp) just for personal use.
 But guess what?
 It sucked.
 So I made another one.
 Then my buddy was like, *"Man, I don’t know what to code..."* and I was like, *"Dude, just make a tracker!"* And he was like, *"Bet".* But will he actually do it?
 No clue...
 Just in case, I made this repo so he can drop his masterpiece here (if he ever finishes it).
-And hey, if **YOU** wanna join the squad, improve something, or drop your own spicy TTT, **welcome aboard!**
+And hey, if you wanna join the squad, improve something, or drop your own spicy TTT, welcome aboard!

 ## How to join The TTT Syndicate